- Will there be things I can’t do?

 Will there be things I can’t do?

 Yes there will be some things you can’t do, at least until your seizures are well controlled.
-For example, you’ll need to be careful with water, heights and sharp or some electrical equipment.
+For example, you’ll need to be careful with water, heights, sharp objects and some electrical equipment.

-Until you have seizure control, here are some things you could consider to keep yourself as safe as possible:
+Until you have seizure control, here are some of the things you could consider to keep yourself as safe as possible.
+There are more examples in our safety information.

-- Take a friend if you want to go for a walk near open water
+- Take someone with you if you want to go for a walk near open water

 - Cycle on quieter cycle paths rather than busy roads.
 And always wear a helmet

-- Use the cooker/ iron/ heated hair tools when there is someone else in the room
+- Use the cooker/ iron/ heated hair tools only when there’s someone else in the room

 - What type(s) of seizure do you have?